s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 The Viper Probe Droid is a deep-space exploration and reconnaissance probe droid produced by Arakyd Industries.
 The probe droid is equipped with a blaster cannon and a self-destruct mechanism.

 The lightly-armored Viper droid measures 1.6 meters in height with six manipulator arms extending from a central pod and several retractable sensor arms for gathering samples.
-High resolution receivers and sensors cover the domed head—including motion, acoustic, sonic, and seismic sensors, a radiation meter, magnetic imager, and holocamera.
+High resolution receivers and sensors cover the domed headâ€”including motion, acoustic, sonic, and seismic sensors, a radiation meter, magnetic imager, and holocamera.
 It has an atmosphere sensor capable of determining a planet's atmosphere class within one half-hour.
 It moves on a repulsorlift generator which is equipped to operate over any terrain.
 One of the arms is high-torque, and the droid is equipped with a floodlight on its head.

 Information is relayed back to superiors via a high-frequency HoloNet transceiver.
 Vipers are delivered to their targets through single-use custom built hyperspace pods.
 They are commonly deployed along the perimeters of key strategic star systems and hyperlanes to act as automated guardians.